BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Extraction
 ~~~~~~~~~~

-Before the extraction process, the ephys files are automatically fetched from here <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/feature_extraction/input-traces/C060109A1-SR-C1>_ using the download_trac.sh script.
-This script is subsequently invoked by the extract.sh script.
-If you're utilizing your own data, ensure you update the targets.py accordingly.
+Before the extraction process, the ephys files are automatically fetched from `here <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/feature_extraction/input-traces/C060109A1-SR-C1>`_ using the ``download_trace.sh`` script.
+This script is subsequently invoked by the ``extract.sh`` script.
+If you're utilizing your own data, ensure you update the ``targets.py`` accordingly.

 To perform extraction, you will need an extraction config file `./config/extract_config/L5PC_config.json <./config/extract_config/L5PC_config.json>`.
 This file is created by the ``configure_targets`` function in ``./pipeline.py`` which is called by ``./extract.sh``.